 - provides the N2 PC5 policy for V2X communications and/or 5G ProSe to the V-PCF for forwarding to the NG-RAN via the AMF.

+Editor's Note: It is FFS how URSP provisionng in EPS is supported in roaming scenarios.

 * * * Next Change * * * *

 4.1.3.2 NF Service Consumers

-The known NF service consumers of the Npcf_UEPolicyControl are the AMF, and in the roaming case, the V-PCF.
+The known NF service consumers of the Npcf_UEPolicyControl are the AMF, the V-PCF in the roaming case, and a PCF for a PDU session in case of URSP provisioning in EPS.

 The Access and Mobility Management function (AMF) performs: